 Managerial Relevance

 Knowledge on the variables driving home advantage and team performance provides great insight for football clubs in how to optimize their clubs environment and team to improve the chances of performing well.
 Fischer & Haucap (2020) for example see a significant effect of crowd occupancy on home team performance by comparing home advantage during covid-19 between the German Bundesliga and the 2nd and 3rd level of German football.
 Similary, Goumas (2013) and Nevill, Newell and Gale(1996) find evidence for increased home advantage for teams playing for larger crowds.
 Stadium occupancy and crowd size are to a certain extent. under the control of football club executives.
-Wetzel, Hattula, Hammerschmidt & van Heerde (2018) show for example that football clubs possessing a stronger brand name can leverage this brand name to increase attendance, an effect which increases over time of the existence of the brand.
+Wetzel, Hattula, Hammerschmidt & van Heerde (2018) show for example that football clubs possessing a stronger brand name can leverage this brand name to increase attendance., an effect which increases over time of the existence of the brand.
 Creating a stronger brand could increase attendance rates and matchday revenues.
 Other variables that are under control of management and possibly related to team performance differences in home and away matches are the age of the squad players and the composition of the squad in terms of local and foreign players.
 Prior research conducted by van de Ven (2016) signal a small effect of age on team performance, with older teams performing slightly better away than younger teams.
 We aim to examine whether a football club branding their club to their supporters as an experienced squad with local players can increase the teams performance.

 By examining the effect of variables such as crowd occupancy and team composition on home performance, we aim to provide marketeers direct tools to influence the performance of their clubs.
 Hypothetically speaking, knowing that improving the occupancy rates for their team increases team performance gives the marketing department a significant task in finding ways to attract more fans to the stadium.
 Perhaps,even a slight decrease in ticket price with the associated lower per customer revenue could actually turn out as a smart investment with better team performance and an upwards positive spiral both on and off the field.
 We believe the current literature is lacking in this area.
 Most of the papers available on this topic refrain from applying their findings to managerial recommendations for football clubs.